dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 **Not Working**

-- Anything using wifi / BT won't work; anything based on Intel QuickSync won't work.
+- Anything using wifi / BT won't work (unless you add the hardware and the USB mapping); anything based on Intel QuickSync won't work.
+I find emulation, like Fusion, won't work, nor will common photo apps, like Topaz Photo AI and Topaz Video AI; they simply quit.

 **Next Steps - Required**